matejkosiarcik/homelab/README.md

 > My personal homelab

 This is my personal homelab config.
-Given the nature of this project, as it applies only to me, 3rd-party pull requests are not expected.
+Given the nature of this project, as it applies only to me, third-party pull requests are not expected.

 TL;DR: